Monitor and improve air quality

 to prevent aerosol infections

 According to current understanding a significant fraction of coronavirus infections is caused by aerosols, tiny drops of liquid.
 These microparticles are given off to our surroundings when we breathe, laugh, speak and of course cough.
 Because of their very light weight they can remain suspended in room air for long periods of time and contain potentially infectious viruses.
-Virologist Prof. Christian Drosten asserts that just as many infections are caused by aerosols as by droplet transmission.
+Top-ranking virologists assert that just as many infections are caused by aerosols as by droplet transmission.

-Prof. Christian Drosten, Director of the Institute for Virology at the Charité in Berlin, outlines his views on virus transmission by aerosols.
+Prof. Dr. Christian Drosten, Director of the Institute for Virology at the Charité in Berlin, explains his view of virus transmission.

 VOC (Volatile Organic Compounds)

 What are volatile organic materials and where do they come from?

 Here you will learn in a short video the key data about the W&T Web Thermometer for measuring temperature, relative humidity, barometric pressure and air quality.